The Money Overview

 A few practical points worth flagging:

-- Sunset risk.
+• Sunset risk.
 All four deductions are currently authorized only for tax year 2025.
-Congress has not yet passed an extension, so there is no guarantee they will be available when you file next spring.
+Congress has not yet passed an extension, so there’s no guarantee they’ll be available when you file next spring.

-- Phaseouts matter.
+• Phaseouts matter.
 Each provision has its own income phaseout range.
 The Schedule 1-A instructions and the IRS overview page list the specific dollar thresholds for each deduction.
-Filers near the upper end of those ranges may find the benefit smaller than expected.
+Filers near the upper end may find the benefit smaller than expected.

-- Software updates.
-If you use a tax preparer or filing software, confirm that the program includes Schedule 1-A. Some early-season software versions did not incorporate the new form at launch.
+• Software updates.
+If you use a tax preparer or filing software, confirm that the program includes Schedule 1-A. Some early-season versions didn’t incorporate the new form at launch.

 53 million claims filed, full revenue picture still months away

-Fifty-three million Schedule 1-A filings is a large number by any measure.
+Fifty-three million Schedule 1-A filings is a large response by any measure.
 But the full picture of how much money flowed back to taxpayers through these deductions is still taking shape.
-Average refund figures that isolate the OBBB impact do not yet exist in any public dataset, and the distributional story will not be clear until the IRS releases detailed return data, likely sometime in 2027.
+Average refund figures that isolate the OBBB impact don’t exist yet, and the distributional story won’t be clear until the IRS releases detailed return data, likely sometime in 2027.

 What is already clear: the deductions are real, the rules are spelled out in IRS guidance, and millions of workers and retirees used them.
-For anyone who has not yet checked whether they qualify, the most practical next step is straightforward.
+For anyone who hasn’t yet checked whether they qualify, the next step is straightforward.
 Pull up the Schedule 1-A instructions, run the numbers, and file an amended return if the math works in your favor.
 Leaving money on the table is optional.